zyfan1228/zyfan1228.github.io/_pages/about.md

+# About me
 ---
-permalink: /
-title: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

-I'm a master's student from the School of Computer Science and Technology at UESTC, majoring in Computer Technology.
+I'm Zhuoyao Fan (范倬摇), a master's student from the School of Computer Science and Technology at [UESTC](https://www.uestc.edu.cn/), majoring in Computer Technology.
 My research intrest includes computer vision, image fusion and snapshot compressive imaging.

+#

+# News

+...